|Minoan Period||Prepalatial Period||Protopalatial Period||Neopalatial Period||Postpalatial Period|

 After the Theran eruption, Minoan society bounced back remarkably well, but it was an ill-fated return to the decadent lifestyles before the ashfall and tidal wave.
 Minoan culture collapsed, like many Mediterranean societies at the end of the Bronze Age, from a combination of Mycenaean invasion and internal conflict.
 Mochlos was no exception.
 The population of Mochlos dwindled as the occupants were either slaughtered, fled to upland refuge sites, or even left Crete altogether.
 Minoan culture was then heavily influenced by their Mycenaean overlords who took over at Knossos and increased connections with Egypt emerged.

 For more information about the Postpalatial Period, click here.

-As the Hellenistic period began in Crete, Mochlos further declined, with only sparse occupation and material culture found on the top of the island.
-Many of these finds imply short-term occupation, not extended occupation.
+After the collapse of the Bronze Age , Mochlos remained unoccupied until the 7th century BC.
+The finds imply short-term occupation, not extended occupation.
 However, Mochlos again emerged as an important site during the Hellenistic period under the control of Hierapytna (modern Ierapetra).
 There was a fortification wall, a beam press, and a few hostels that catered to travelers during Roman period as well.
 Finally, in 365 CE, a storm of earthquakes struck Greece, resulting in the sinking of the land bridge that connected the settlement of Mochlos from the Cretan mainland.
 This effectively marked the end of occupation on the island, with only a small degree of occupation found during the Byzantine period which was mainly located along the coastline and not on the island itself.
 The main occupation of the Byzantine period appears to be a reoccupation of an earlier Hellenistic fort on the top of the island.
 The excavation has uncovered parts of a large house, however, located outside of this fort and to its south near the modern shore line.

 For more information about the Hellenistic Period, click here.